hclivess/nado/README.md

 After running the node, you can access it at http://127.0.0.1:9173 from where all API calls used by the node itself are accessible.
 Here are some examples:
 - http://127.0.0.1:9173/get_account?address=ndo6a7a7a6d26040d8d53ce66343a47347c9b79e814c66e29

+## Is there anything unique?

+Yes.
+No mining, minting, block production happens in every node at once, based on the deterministic principles of the blockchain.

 ## What is NADO?

+Short for Tornado.
 NADO is just another blockchain written from scratch with a highly experimental consensus algorithm, which is supposed to provide effortless mining for all participants with a public IP address.
 NADO is not a classic proof-of-work blockchain like Bitcoin.
 Unlike most other crypto, its focus is on accessibility to rewards for everyone.
 It has a fully elastic reward mechanism, rewarding users only when transactions are happening on the chain.
 Users can burn their share